For Everyone

 In addition to local resources, there are many online resources you may want to be aware of for disaster forecasts and current conditions throughout the province.
 These resources can help you plan travel routes and predict how and when non-localized disasters may impact you.

-EmergencyInfoBC for emergency alerts and evacuation orders
+EmergencyInfoBC for general emergency alerts across BC

 Flood Warning & Advisory Map for information on flooding in BC